TESTIMONIAL BACK ON

 a squad of 16 players.
 Competition for places will be

-injury of Nick Richardson.
-Richardson, out for 10 months
+of Nick Richardson.
+Richardson, out for 10 months after

-played for an hour against Preston and turned in a good
+for an hour against Preston and turned in a good performance.

 “Kevin Ratcliffe and Stuey Walker are having to